maple-labs/maple-docs/cash-management-pool/lending.md

 **Is there a maximum deposit?**

-No. The yield is the same regardless of deposit size.
-The minimum deposit size is $100,000 USDC.
+No. The minimum deposit size is $100,000 USDC or USDT.

+**How does APY vary by deposit amount or term length?**

+All Lenders receive the same APY regardless of deposit size.
+Fees are annualized and charged on an ongoing basis, so a Lender's net APY is not impacted by the length of its deposit.

-**How do I lend to the pool?**
+**How do I lend into the Pool?**

 Once onboarding is complete a Lenders wallet address will be approved.
-Lenders should return to the Pool, select **'Lend Funds'**, input USDC amount and follow the transaction steps on screen.
+Lenders should return to the Pool, select **'Lend Funds'**, input the USDC or USDT amount and follow the transaction steps on screen.

 **What token do I receive to recognize my position in the pool?**

-The token for this pool is called **MPLcashUSDC**.
-When you lend into a Pool you are calling the **"Deposit"** function on the Pool smart contract.
+The tokens for this Pool are called **MPLcashUSDC** and **MPLcashUSDT**.
+When you lend into a Maple Pool you are calling the **"Deposit"** function on the Pool smart contract.
 The function, when confirmed in your wallet, will accept the amount of pool assets you indicated in the UI to lend and in exchange assign to your wallet Pool LP (Liquidity Provider) Tokens.

 **How long does it take for deposits to start earning yield?**